instructure/canvas-lms/doc/api/lti_window_post_message.md

 Most message handlers will respond with a postMessage with a subject that matches the intial subject, with `.response` appended.
 If an error occurs during message handling, the response postMessage will contain an `error` property with a `code` and a `message`.

+Messages sent by a tool that has been launched from a Canvas mobile app will not receive any response messages.

 # Message Types